Detecting Feedback Vertex Sets of Size $k$ in $O^\star(2.7^k)$ Time: Probabilistic Reduction

 Whenever a reduction fails with a certain probability, we call it a \emph{probabilistic reduction}.
 Our probabilistic reduction is inspired by the randomized $\Os(4^k)$ FVS algorithm of \cite{DBLP:journals/jair/BeckerBG00}.
 Whenever we introduce a probabilistic reduction, we include (P) in the header, such as in the reduction below.

-\BR[P] Assume that \Cref{red:1} does not hold and $G$ has a vertex of degree at least $4$.
-Randomly sample a vertex $v\in V$ proportional to $w(v):=(\deg(v)-3)$.
-That is, each vertex $v$ is selected with probability $w(v)/w(V)$.
-Delete $v$ and decrease $k$ by $1$. \ER We say a probabilistic reduction \emph{succeeds} if it selects a vertex in an optimal feedback vertex set. \BO Let $G$ be a graph $F$ a FVS of $G$.
+\BR[P] Assume that \Cref{red:1} does not apply and $G$ has a vertex of degree at least $4$.
+Sample a vertex $v\in V$ proportional to $w(v):=(\deg(v)-3)$.
+That is, select each vertex $v$ with probability $w(v)/w(V)$.
+Delete $v$, decrease $k$ by $1$. \ER We say a probabilistic reduction \emph{succeeds} if it selects a vertex in an optimal feedback vertex set. \BO Let $G$ be a graph $F$ a FVS of $G$.
 Denoting $\bar{F}:= V \setminus F$ we have that

 \EO \BP Since $G-F$ is a forest, there can be at most $|\bar F|-1$ edges in $G-F$, each of which contributes $2$ to the summation $\deg(\bar F)=\sum_{v\in\bar F}\deg(v)$.
 The only other edges contributing to $\deg(\bar F)$ are in $E[F,\bar F]$, which contribute $1$ to both $\deg(\bar F)$ and $\deg(F)$.
 Therefore,